 Early Stage Memory Loss Program

-The Early Stage Memory Loss Program is an annual 15-session supportive group seminar for individuals with early stage memory loss and their care partners.
-Sessions are led by SIU Medicine professionals and feature expert information and advice for both persons with memory loss and their families.
-At each meeting the entire group meets for an educational session followed by separate support group sessions, one for persons with memory loss and one for family caregivers.
+The Early Stage Memory Loss Program is an annual supportive group seminar series for individuals with early stage memory loss and their care partners.
+Sessions are led by Smith Alzheimer's Center at SIU Medicine professionals, and feature expert information and advice for both persons with memory loss and their families.
+At each meeting, the group meets for an educational session followed by separate support group sessions, one for persons with memory loss and one for family caregivers.

-Funding: The Early Stage Memory Loss Program is offered without cost to participants.
-Developed by the Alzheimer’s Association it is offered in many communities nation-wide.
-SIU Medicine, Dale and Deborah Smith Center for Alzheimer's Research and Treatment provides staffing for the Springfield-based program.
+The Early Stage Memory Loss Program is offered without cost to participants.
+Developed by the Alzheimer’s Association, it is offered in many communities nationwide.
+The Smith Alzheimer's Center provides staffing for the Springfield-based program.